ppati000/website/content/posts/postgres-internals.md

 The first time I fixed a similar issue was at [Jodel](https://jodel.com/), in MongoDB.
 Post vote counts were incremented in application logic instead of using MongoDB's `$inc` operator.
 This caused about 1 in 1000 votes to be lost in posts with high activity.

+[^10]: As readers on [Hacker News](https://news.ycombinator.com/item?id=38781442) have pointed out, a more widely applicable solution is [SELECT FOR UPDATE](https://www.postgresql.org/docs/current/sql-select.html#SQL-FOR-UPDATE-SHARE).
+This clause lets the application safely perform arbitrary updates.
+However, throughput can suffer because the row must be locked during at least one round trip between database and application.